Reduced Order Modeling of Partial Differential Equations on Parameter-Dependent Domains Using Deep Neural Networks: Our method

-If the domain is either known from measurements or is parametrized, the encoding of the domain can be used as additional parameters in the network $\Phi$.
-The model is shown in Figure \ref{domainROM} and all important terms in this work are given in table \ref{tableLabels}.\\
+Fully-connected neural network $\Phi_S$ is trained to map input parameters (e.g., domain encoding and physical parameters) to the solution representation.
+The predicted latent solution is then passed through the decoder $\Psi^S_D$ to reconstruct the full solution on the interpolated grid.
+The model is shown in Figure \ref{domainROM} and all important terms are given in Table \ref{tableLabels}.\\

-Constructing the ROM, also known as the \textit{offline} phase, involves gathering the data, either with numerical simulation, measurements, or possibly a combination of both.
-Domain and solution autoencoders are trained to obtain meaningful low-dimensional encodings.
+Constructing the ROM-also known as the \textit{offline} phase, involves gathering the data, either using numerical simulation, measurements, or possibly a combination of both.
+During this phase, both the domain and solution autoencoders are trained to obtain meaningful low-dimensional representations.
 Before training the solution autoencoder training solution data is standardized by applying the following transformation:

-where $N$ is a number of samples in the training dataset, $\mu_{s}$ and $\sigma_{s}$ are mean and standard deviation of the training dataset After training the solution and domain autoencoders, domain encoding, and other equation parameters are concatenated.
-Training parameters are standardized by applying the following transformation:
+where $N$ is the number of samples in the training dataset and $\mu_{s}$ and $\sigma_{s}$ are the mean and standard deviation of the training dataset.
+After the solution and the domain autoencoders are trained, we evaluate the domain encoder to extract the low-dimensional domain parameters.
+These are then concatenated with the PDE parameters.
+Prior to training the solution prediction network $\Phi_S$, the concatenated input equation and domain parameters are standardized:

-where $k$ is dimension of parameter vector, $N$ number of samples and $\mu_{pj}, \sigma_{pj}$ are mean and standard deviation of each parameter separately.
-Afterward, the network $\Phi_S$ is trained to predict solution encodings from parameters.

-The procedure is summarized in Algorithm \ref{offline}.
-After all data collection and training are completed, solutions for unseen parameters are calculated in the \textit{online} phase, as detailed in Algorithm \ref{online}.
-For new values of equation parameters and domain, this involves passing the domain through the domain encoder $\Psi_E^D$ concatenating the resulting encoding with the equation parameters, passing them through the MLP $\Phi_S$ and finally through the solution decoder $\Psi_D^S$ to obtain prediction $\hat{u}$.
-The final ROM solution is then given by:
+where $f_{i,j}$ the $j$-th component of the concatenated parameter vector for the $i$-th training sample, $k$ is dimension of a parameter vector, $N$ number of samples and $\mu_{j}^p, \sigma_{j}^p$ are mean and standard deviation of the $j$-th component of parameter vectors in the training set.
+The network $\Phi_S$ is then trained to map from this combined, standardized parameter vector to the corresponding solution encoding.
+The full procedure is summarized in Algorithm \ref{offline}.
+Once the training is complete, solutions for unseen parameters are calculated in the \textit{online} phase, as detailed in Algorithm \ref{online}.
+Given a new domain and PDE parameters, the domain is first passed through the trained encoder $\Psi_E^D$, the standardized result is concatenated with the standardized PDE parameters, and the solution is reconstructed using the trained networks.
+The predicted ROM solution $\hat{u}$ is then transformed back to the original scale using: